Pylons/pyramid/docs/authorintro.rst

 ============

-This book is divided into three major parts: a narrative documentation part, a tutorial part, and an API documentation part.
+This book is divided into three major parts: a narrative documentation part, a tutorial part, and a reference part.

 Narrative Documentation